Ever feel like you need a vacation from your vacation? Never again!

-2. Delegate the things that won’t wait until your return.
+2. Delegate the things that can't wait until your return

-You may be sipping Chianti in Rome this time next week – but client cases will still need to be moved along, reports delivered and deadlines met.
-Be sure you are clear on who is responsible for covering each urgent task.
-Give your co-workers an overview of the deadline, and be sure that they have all the information to do the work efficiently and effectively.
-I also recommend briefing your boss on who is responsible for each task, so that he or she does not have to scramble to make sure all mission-critical tasks are covered.
+You may be sipping Chianti in Rome this time next week, but client cases still need to be moved along, reports delivered, and deadlines met.
+Be sure you are clear on who is responsible for covering each urgent task, and give your co-workers an overview of the deadline, making sure that they have all the information to do the work efficiently and effectively.
+Also, brief your boss on who is responsible for each task so that he or she does not have to scramble to make sure all mission-critical tasks are covered.

-This task often gets overlooked until the very last minute, so I recommend you don't wait.
-Outlook and Gmail will allow you to pre-schedule your vacation notice days in advance, and many other email services do the same.
-Be sure to set the expectations for whether you will be checking messages while you are away, and leave an alternate contact to call with urgent matters.
+This task often gets overlooked until the very last minute, so don't wait.
+Outlook and Gmail will allow you to pre-schedule your vacation notice days in advance, with many other email services allowing the same.
+Be sure to set the expectations for whether or not you will be checking messages while you are away and leave an alternate contact to call with urgent matters.

 A morning huddle with your manager for your first day back to work after vacation is a good alternative.
 Everyone gets busy, so I recommend getting a slot on your manager's calendar before you leave.
 Even a brief meeting can give you a chance to regroup and focus on what is most urgent.

 This applies to both your workplace and your home.
 At work, file away those contracts that have been sitting in a stack on the floor, organize the memos on your desk, and put away the mail.
 This step does not guarantee you will come back to a clean desk, but you will have a better starting point.
 It is also a great way to ensure that all urgent matters have been delegated.